-Marc Leschelier (1984) is an architect and lecturer at Paris-Malaquais School of Architecture and founder of the Unbuilt Archive, an archive specialized in Paper Architecture based in Paris.
-Leschelier has previously collaborated on a number of projects with the the architecture offices of Christian Kerez, Philippe Rahm, Kazuyo Sejima and Ryūe Nishizawa, he now lives and works in Paris.
-From September 2017 and for one year, he will be a resident at the Villa Médicis in Rome.
+Marc Leschelier (1984) is an architect and teacher at the Paris-Malaquais School of Architecture and founder of the Unbuilt Archive*, an archive specialized in radical architecture based in Paris.
+After having worked in the architecture offices of Christian Kerez, Philippe Rahm, Kazuyo Sejima and Ryūe Nishizawa, he lives and works between Milan and Paris.

-In 2011, Marc Leschelier was the recipient of the Le Corbusier Foundation scholarship and undertook a project to rewrite the history of Villa La Roche, based on the hypothèses put forward by the American architect John Hejduk.
-Other publications are in preparation: a novel-script translated from a film by Jonas Mekas about the Austrian architect Raimund Abraham, and an artist's book about the Shadow Cinema published by Paris-Expérimental.
+In 2011, Marc Leschelier received a grant from the Le Corbusier Foundation and undertook a project to rewrite the history of Villa La Roche, based on the assumptions left by the American architect John Hejduk.
+He is preparing another publication, a novel script translated from a film by Jonas Mekas about the Austrian architect Raimund Abraham.